prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 cabal install darcs         # written in haskell
 ```

-in case you have not installed ghc and haskell-platform, it is explained
+In case you have not installed ghc and haskell-platform, it is explained
 else where in this article.
 Some say that [darcs][darcs-link] has the best support for
 cherry picking and in some sense true to the spirit of Distributed Version
 Control System.